top of page

 and approach each person’s unique story with empathy, grace, and humility, while recognising the values and experiences that shape who they are.

-Man sitting in nature during an online counselling session
+Man in nature during online grief counselling session at Colibri Counselling Sydney

 Who I help

-I work with teenagers (12+), adults, and older adults experiencing grief, loss, trauma, emotional overwhelm, existential concerns, and major life transitions
+I support teenagers, adults, and older adults who are experiencing grief, loss, trauma, emotional overwhelm, existential concerns, life transitions or major changes.

-Many people I see come to grief counselling after the death of a loved one — a partner, parent, friend, pet, or even a version of themselves that feels lost.
-Some are facing prolonged or complicated grief, or the unspoken kind of grief that others, or society, may not fully recognise.
+Many people come to grief counselling after losing a loved one, a partner, a parent, a friend, a pet, or a part or version of themselves that feels lost.
+Some are facing prolonged or complicated grief, an unspoken kind of grief that others, or society, may not fully recognise.

-Others come to therapy during major life transitions — separation or divorce, relocation, displacement, illness, caregiving, or shifts in identity and purpose.
+Others seek therapy during major life changes, separation or divorce, moving, relocating, displacement, illness, caregiving, or shifts in identity and purpose.
 These experiences can leave people feeling unanchored, anxious, or unsure of who they are becoming.

-I also support people experiencing ongoing stress, anxiety, depression, exhaustion, or feeling emotionally reactive and overwhelmed.
-This may include trauma-related difficulties such as complex trauma (CPTSD), attachment wounds, or long-standing patterns shaped by early experiences.
+I support people experiencing ongoing stress, anxiety, depression, exhaustion and burnout, or feeling emotionally reactive and overwhelmed.
+This can include trauma-related challenges like complex trauma (CPTSD), attachment wounds, or long-standing patterns shaped by early experiences.

-My practice includes people preparing for end-of-life, supporting a loved one through illness, processing trauma, or seeking deeper self-understanding and growth.
+I work with people who are preparing for end-of-life, supporting a loved one through illness, processing trauma, or looking for deeper self-understanding and growth.

-I work in a neurodiversity-affirming way with autistic and ADHD individuals.
-I also support partners and family members seeking to understand and navigate neurodiversity within their relationships.
+I also support autistic and ADHD individuals in a neurodiversity-affirming way, as well as partners and family members who want to understand and navigate neurodiversity in their relationships.

 Grief & Loss

-Loss of a Parent — Several months after her mother’s death, Sarah felt emotionally numb and increasingly overwhelmed.
-Although she continued working and caring for her family, everyday life felt strangely empty and tears appeared without warning.
+Grief after the death of a parent: Several months after her mother’s death, Sarah felt numb and more overwhelmed each day.
+She kept working and looking after her family, but daily life felt empty, and tears would come without warning.

-Sarah gradually understood that her exhaustion and emotional swings were natural expressions of love and loss.
-As she allowed herself to grieve more openly, the intensity softened.
-She still missed her mother deeply, but grief no longer consumed her life.
+Sarah slowly realised that her tiredness and mood changes were normal signs of love and loss.
+As she let herself grieve more openly, her feelings became less intense.
+She still missed her mother, but grief no longer took over her life.

-Sudden Loss — When her brother died unexpectedly, Emma felt strangely numb and detached.
-She began to worry that something was wrong with her because she could not even cry.
+Sudden loss: When her brother died suddenly, Emma felt numb and distant.
+She started to worry that something was wrong with her because she could not cry.

-Emma came to realise that numbness had protected her from unbearable shock.
-As the loss was explored safely in therapy, her emotional world began to reopen.
-She could remember her brother with sorrow and warmth, without being dominated by disbelief.
+Emma understood that feeling numb had protected her from the shock.
+As she talked about the loss in therapy, her emotions slowly returned.
+She could remember her brother with both sadness and warmth.

-Loss of a Partner — After losing his wife of 45 years, Peter, 74, began counselling for the first time with encouragement from his son.
-Living in rural Australia with limited social contact, Peter had become increasingly withdrawn and irritable, describing his days as something he had to endure.
+Grief after the death of a partner: After his wife of 45 years died, Peter, age 74, started counselling for the first time because his son encouraged him.
+Living in rural Australia with little social contact, Peter became more withdrawn and irritable.
+He described his days as something he just had to get through.

-Over time, he recognised that beneath his anger lived profound loneliness and shame.
-As he re-engaged with familiar routines and relationships, he began to feel more like himself, not unchanged, but present again.
-His grief remained, yet he was no longer retired from his own life.
+Over time, he saw that his anger was hiding deep loneliness and shame.
+As he returned to old routines and reconnected with people, he started to feel more like himself again.
+His grief was still there, but he was living his life again.

-Unresolved Childhood Grief — Years of alcohol dependence and emotional numbness eventually led Kate to enter psychotherapy.
-She described moving through much of her adult life on autopilot, feeling little joy or connection in her relationships.
-Her father had died suddenly when she was a child, a loss she believed she had resolved.
+Unresolved childhood grief: After years of drinking and feeling numb, Kate decided to start therapy.
+She said she had spent much of her adult life on autopilot, with little joy or connection to others.
+Her father had died suddenly when she was a child, a loss she thought she had already dealt with.

-As Kate revisited that early grief with compassion rather than judgment, she began to feel more alive.
-Over time, she developed healthier ways to regulate her emotions and gradually stopped relying on alcohol.
-What had once felt like emptiness began to give way to a deeper sense of connection with herself and others.
+As Kate looked back on her early grief with kindness instead of judgment, she started to feel more alive.
+Over time, she found healthier ways to manage her feelings and slowly stopped depending on alcohol.
+What once felt empty became a deeper sense of connection with herself and others.

 Life Transitions, Ruptures & Changes

-In therapy, Claire began to recognise how the move had stirred deeper patterns of insecurity about her own needs and identity.
-As these experiences were explored with curiosity rather than criticism, she learned to separate uncertainty from inadequacy.
-She reconnected with her values and capacities.
-Her confidence returned, not because the challenges disappeared, but because she felt more aligned within herself.
+In therapy, Claire saw how the move brought up old insecurities about her needs and identity.
+By exploring these feelings with curiosity rather than judgment, she learned to tell the difference between feeling unsure and feeling not good enough.
+She reconnected with her values and strengths.
+Her confidence grew again, not because life got easier, but because she felt more aligned with herself.

-Divorce — After his 25-year marriage ended, Jack found himself unsure who he was outside the relationship.
-Much of his adult life had been shaped around the partnership, and its absence left him feeling disoriented.
-Alongside the changes of separation lived heartbreak and the loss of the shared future he had once imagined.
+Divorce: When Jack’s 25-year marriage ended, he wasn’t sure who he was without it.
+His adult life had revolved around the relationship, so its end left him feeling lost and abandoned.
+He faced both the pain of separation and the loss of the future he had pictured.

-Jack began to reflect on his approach to intimacy, conflict, and emotional needs in relationships.
-He rediscovered parts of himself, interests, friendships, and values that had once mattered deeply to him.
-As he clarified what was important moving forward, a new sense of direction began to emerge.
-The separation remained painful, but it no longer defined his future.
+Jack started to think about how he handled closeness, conflict, and his emotional needs in relationships.
+He found old interests, friendships, and values that used to mean a lot to him.
+As he figured out what mattered most for his future, he began to feel a new sense of direction.
+The pain of separation was still there, but it no longer controlled his future.

-Family Violence — When her father left the family home following a period of violence, Lily was referred for counselling.
-Although the home was now safer, Lily continued to feel anxious and overwhelmed by what she had experienced, sometimes finding it difficult to concentrate at school or feel settled in her daily routines.
+Family violence: After her father left home because of violence, Lily was referred to counselling.
+Even though her home was safer, she still felt anxious and overwhelmed by what had happened.
+Sometimes, she struggled to focus at school or feel comfortable in her daily life.

 Elena was able to explore these questions without rushing to resolve them.
 Rather than seeing the crisis as a failure, she began to understand it as a moment of transition.
 As she reflected on her values, choices, and hopes for the future, the uncertainty became less frightening.
 She began to reconnect with a deeper sense of authenticity and direction.